Boris Krčmar: Career

-Krcmar entered Eastern European Qualifier for 2021 PDC World Darts Championship and secured his return to this tournament after 10 years.
-He lost in the first round to Ron Meulenkamp 1-3 on sets.
+Krcmar entered the Eastern European Qualifier for 2021 PDC World Darts Championship and secured his return to the PDC World Championship for the first time since 2011.
+He lost in the first round to Ron Meulenkamp 3–1 in sets.
 He again withdrew from 2021 UK Open prior to the draw and was replaced.
-During 2021 Krcmar made his debut on European Tour, qualifying for the both events that took place and therefore also qualifying for 2021 European Championsihp, where he lost in the first round to Michael van Gerwen 2-6.
+During 2021 Krcmar made his debut on European Tour, qualifying for the both events that took place and therefore also qualifying for 2021 European Championship, where he lost in the first round to Michael van Gerwen 6–2.
 Croatia were set to return to 2021 PDC World Cup of Darts, having not participated in the competition since 2013, but on 7 September, Croatia withdrew following an illness to Boris Krčmar.
 Later on in the year Krcmar won qualification for 2021 Grand Slam of Darts and was drawn to group C with James Wade, Rob Cross and Jim Williams.
 Unable to win any match in the group stage, he was eliminated after the round robin.

 For the second time in a row Boris qualified for 2022 PDC World Darts Championship, this time via PDPA Qualifier.
-He lost in the first round of the main event to Adam Hunt 0-3 on sets but was able to hold his place in top 64 of the PDC Order of Merit and secured his Tour card for another year.
+He lost in the first round of the main event to Adam Hunt 0–3 on sets but was able to hold his place in top 64 of the PDC Order of Merit and secured his Tour card for another year.

 Krcmar made his debut on 2022 UK Open and received bye to the third round of the event.
-After wins over Zoran Lerchbacher 6-2, Luke Woodhouse 10-5 and Dave Chisnall 10-4, Boris advanced among last 16, where he lost 8-10 to James Wade.
+After wins over Zoran Lerchbacher 6-2, Luke Woodhouse 10-5 and Dave Chisnall 10-4, Boris advanced among last 16, where he lost 8–10 to James Wade.
 During 2022 Krcmar qualified for four European Tour events and achieved his best result so far on 2022 Dutch Darts Championship, where he played quarterfinals.
 Krcmar was unable to qualify for any other major event that year but secured his spot on 2023 PDC World Darts Championship via PDC Pro Tour, where he finished on 24th place.